 Here’s a question I get a lot: What are your favorite books?
-Well, I have 4-500 books in my card magic library, so I can’t go over all my favorites.
+Well, I have about 1000 books in my card magic library, so I can’t go over all my favorites.
 However, I’ll share with you a few books that I enjoy reading over and over.

 Darwin Ortiz is my biggest influence.
 I highly recommend anything written by him.
 What’s unique about Darwin’s books is that all his material is polished card magic that’s audience tested and ready to perform.
 The effects super strong and they get great reactions.
 It will take a lot of technical mastery to be able to pull off all the material though.
 Even if you can’t do the effects yet, his material is worth studying because of how he constructs his effects.
 The way he builds the effects is brilliant.
 Definitely do yourself a favor and pick up everything and/or anything by Darwin Ortiz.

 It’s worth noting that Strong Magic is my favorite Ortiz book.
 There are no card tricks taught in the book.
 In my opinion, it’s the best book on magic theory.
 He talks about everything you need to know to make the magic you’re doing now get the best reactions.
 (And, so much more.)
 I’ve read Strong Magic at least 10-15 times and each time I reread it I learn something new.
 (I’ve read this book so many times I broke the binding!)
 Other notable titles are Cardshark, Scams and Fantasies, and Lessons in Card Mastery.
 (I had the pleasure of editing Lessons in Card Mastery while Darwin was writing it.)